BonnieProsper/feb-2026-month-of-code/README.md

 ## Purpose

-Unlike typical "X days of code" challenges, this focuses on engineering judgment.
+This challenge focuses on engineering judgment.
 Each project has:

 * a defined user or purpose
 * clear constraints and tradeoffs